apache/nuttx/configs/sama5d3x-ek/README.txt

   STATUS:  I have been unable to execute these configurations from NOR FLASH by closing the BMS jumper (J9).
 As far as I can tell, this jumper does nothing on my board???
-So I have been using the norboot configuration exclusively to start the program-under-test in NOR FLASH (see below).
+So I have been using the norboot configuration exclusively to start the program-under-test in NOR FLASH (see the section entitled "Creating and Using NORBOOT" above.)

 SDRAM Support
 =============